 Segment information is prepared on the same basis that our management reviews information for operational decision-making purposes.
 We operate in four business segments: the acquisition, redevelopment, ownership and management of retail real estate, office real estate, multifamily real estate and mixed-use real estate.
 The products for our retail segment primarily include rental of retail space and other tenant services, including tenant reimbursements, parking and storage space rental.
-The products for our office segment primarily include rental of office searce and other tenant reimbursements, parking and storage space rental.
-The products for our office segment primarily include rental of office services.
-The products for our mixed-use segment include rental of retail space and other tenant services, including tenant reimbursements, parking and storage space rental.
-The products for our multifamily segment include rental of apartments and other tenant services, including tenant reimbursements, parking and storage space rental.
-The products for our multifamily segment include rental of apartments and other tenant services, including tenant reimbursements, parking and storage space rental.
-The products for our multifamily segment include rental of apartments and other tenant services, including tenant reimbursements, parking and storage space rental.
+The products for our office segment primarily include rental of office space and other tenant services, including tenant reimbursements, parking and storage space rental.
+The products for our multifamily segment include rental of apartments and other tenant services.
+The products of our mixed-use segment include rental of retail space and other tenant services, including tenant reimbursements, parking and storage space rental and operation of a 369-room all-suite hotel.